 - Stick the needle into the vein and draw blood till the tube attached to the needle is full.

 - Remove the elastic band from your arm after blood has been drawn.

 - Press a cotton ball over the needle site and apply a bandage over it.

-It is a painless process and you might feel a pinch or a sting at the most when the needle pierces your arm.
+It is a painless process.
+You might feel a pinch or a sting at the most, when the needle pierces your arm.
 The process usually takes only a few minutes.
 Since the results will be available only after a few days, you might be anxious to know about your baby during the waiting period.